-Note: The provisions for use of this document are specified in UNM Policy 5310; Information Technology for Facilities.
-Architectural and/or engineering firms selected for the planning and design of University buildings must provide qualified IT design expertise, including a Registered Communications Distribution Designer (RCDD), to University projects.
-These resources must be actively involved in the project design teams.
-General contractor bids for IT infrastructure shall include an IT subcontractor approved by UNM RFP 779 a list is available form UNM's Information Technology Services (ITS)/ Communications Network Services Department (CNS).
+Note: The provisions for use of this document are specified in UNM Policy 5310; Information Technology for Facilities: https://policy.unm.edu/university-policies/5000/5310.html.
+Architectural, and /or engineering firms selected for the planning, and design of University buildings shall provide qualified IT design expertise, including a Registered Communications Distribution Designer (RCDD), to University projects requiring IT infrastructure, and services.
+These resources must be actively involved in the project's IT design.

-Note: All deviations, changes or modifications to the requirements of these specifications, equipment, materials, methods, procedures and requirements of these documents are subject to the Approval of UNM Information Technology Services / Communications Network Services Department.
+Note: All deviations, changes, or modifications to the requirements of these specifications, equipment, materials, methods, procedures, and requirements of these documents shall be subject to the approval of UNM IT Networks.

-This document provides descriptions and general specifications for the components that encompass the pathways, spaces, and cable media for both interbuilding and intrabuilding information technology infrastructure systems.
-UNM has a published set of specifications for the Campus Data Communication Network that includes information for infrastructure, which these guidelines are intended to complement.
+This document provides descriptions, and general specifications for the components that encompass the pathways, spaces, and cable media for both interbuilding, and intrabuilding information technology infrastructure systems.
+UNM has a published set of specifications for the Campus Data Communication Network that includes infrastructure, which these guidelines are intended to complement.

-The application of the Guidelines varies from building to building, based on the building's purpose and layout.
-There are the specified minimum requirements for the infrastructure features described within this document; however, these may be subject to specific exception and modification upon approval by CNS/ITS according to the complexity and purpose of an individual building.
-In the case where the requirements set forth within this document expand upon or exceed those provided by UNM in their existing specifications, the more stringent requirement shall prevail.
+The application of the Guidelines varies from building to building, based on the building's purpose, and design.
+These are the specified minimum requirements for the infrastructure features described within this document; however, these may be subject to specific exceptions, and modifications upon approval or specification by UNM IT Networks.
+In the case where the requirements set forth within this document exceed those provided by UNM in their existing specifications, the more stringent requirement shall prevail.

-When applying these Guidelines to retrofit projects in existing building, the designer should consider that some of the requirements, particularly for space, might not be practical or even possible to achieve.
-These exceptions and modifications also shall be submitted to ITS/CNS for reviewed and approved by CNS.
+When applying these Guidelines to retrofit projects in existing buildings, the designer should consider that some of the requirements, particularly for space, might not be practical or even possible to achieve.
+These exceptions and modifications also shall be submitted to UNM IT Networks for review, and approval.

-Note: The architect, design team and contractor are directly responsible to provide, plan, design, engineer, construct and install all ITS facilities and fixtures within these guidelines requirements providing installed systems are Sustainable, Assessable and Coordinated with other building systems to allow for Flexibility and Optimal use for future operational and maintenance activities.
+Note: The architect, design team, and contractor are directly responsible to provide, plan, design, engineer, construct, and installing all IT facilities, and fixtures within these requirements providing installed systems that are Sustainable, Assessable, and Coordinated with other building systems to allow for Flexibility, and Optimal use for future operational, and maintenance activities.

-This document includes guidelines for the planning and construction of Information Technology Infrastructure Facilities.
-Note that they are arranged in order starting with Intrabuilding infrastructure and media components for placement within buildings, and moving outward to the inter-building physical communication infrastructure.
-These are features created between buildings necessary to coherently connect them together.
+This document includes guidelines for the planning, and construction of Information Technology infrastructure, and facilities.
+Note that they are arranged in order starting with intrabuilding infrastructure, and media components for placement within buildings and moving outward to the inter-building physical communication infrastructure.
+These are features created between buildings that are necessary to coherently connect them: